 What falls under the responsibility of the Project Management Office (PMO)?
 And what does not?
 How do you achieve higher PMO acceptance as well as backing from top management?
+Finally, what are crucial PMO success factors?
+If you are looking for answers to these questions, this article is just the thing for you.

 Special Download: 10 Reasons why a PMO is important (PDF file)